13. Paths Cross

 Somebody had to pay for fucking up his plans.

-Henry drove slowly past Kevin, who was approaching in the other lane to take a left onto Foster Street.
+Henry drove slowly past Kevin as he approached in the other lane to take a left onto Foster Street.

 Both preoccupied, neither driver looked over to see the other.

-Perhaps, if one could omnisciently meander along the pathways of thought, they would find the mechanisms that Henry and Kevin used to approach life’s most difficult hurdles would be eerily similar, their conclusions though, would be different.
+Perhaps, if one could omnisciently meander along the pathways of thought, they would find the speed of calculation that Henry and Kevin had been blessed with would be eerily equal, their conclusions though, would be different.

 Nature and nurture and that nebulous region where the symmetry of human life blurs.